 - Certain high-risk strains of HPV cause cervical lesions that, over a period of time, can develop into cancer if untreated.

-- About 11,000 cases of cervical cancer are diagnosed in the United States each year.
+- More than 13,000 cases of cervical cancer are diagnosed in the United States each year.
 Over 4,000 women die of cervical cancer each year in the United States.

 - Cervical cancer most commonly takes 10 years to 20 years or more to develop; women who are no longer sexually active should continue to be screened.

 - Cervical cancer is the first cancer in women to be identified as being caused almost exclusively by a virus.

 - If an HPV infection is persistent past the age of 30, there is a greater risk of developing cervical cancer.

 - You can screen (or check) for cervical cancer with a Pap test and/or an HPV test.
 Ask your healthcare provider which tests are right for you, based on your age and medical history.